trueberryless/the-thinking-hub/src/content/posts/computational-thinking.md

 But who programmed it?

-The hardware was built by men, but the **ENIAC Six**—the first professional programming team in history—were women.
+The hardware was built by men, but the **ENIAC Six** — the first professional programming team in history — were women.
 In 1944, there were nearly 50 women working on the project, but six of them became the core operators.
 At the time, they were often dismissed as "refrigerator ladies" (models posing with appliances), but in reality, they were inventing the discipline of software engineering from scratch.
 They didn't have a manual.
 They had wiring diagrams.

 ### Phase 1: Programming as "Writing"

 To understand the mindset of this era (1940s-1950s), you have to realize that **programming languages didn't exist**.
 There was no Python, no C, not even Assembly.

 Programming the ENIAC meant physically connecting cables and setting switches.
 It was "operating at the open heart of the patient."
 The machine was completely exposed.
 To "program," you had to describe a narrative of what the electricity should do.
-The programmers wrote this narrative down as text—prose descriptions of the logic—and then translated that text into physical connections.
+The programmers wrote this narrative down as text — prose descriptions of the logic — and then translated that text into physical connections.

 This era defined programming as **"Writing."**
 Code was seen as a literary form, a story told to the machine.
 This philosophy persisted even as early languages emerged.
 Donald Knuth’s magnum opus, _The Art of Computer Programming_, enshrines this view: Code is a form of art, meant to be beautiful and elegant.